 In Brittany Higgin’s powerful speech at the Canberra rally, she called for real action on gendered violence.

 “We’ve all learned over the past few weeks just how common gendered violence is in this country,” she said.

 “It’s time our leaders on both sides of politics stop avoiding the public and side-stepping accountability.
 It’s time we actually address the problem.”

-In March 2020, the Sex Discrimination Commissioner released a ground-breaking report, ‘[email protected]’, which found that our laws are failing to keep workers safe and made 55 practical recommendations for reform.
+In March 2020, the Sex Discrimination Commissioner released a ground-breaking report, ‘Respect@work’, which found that our laws are failing to keep workers safe and made 55 practical recommendations for reform.

 Frustratingly, the Government has been sitting on these actionable ways to address the problem of gendered violence in the workplace for over a year but still hasn’t taken meaningful steps to protect women.